slh-dsa/sloth/flow/yosys-syn/README.md

-Copied from https://github.com/lowRISC/ibex/blob/master/syn/README.md on 2024-01-23 by mjos
+Copied from https://github.com/lowRISC/ibex/blob/master/syn/README.md on 2024-01-23 by mjos Added LICENSE file from that repo on 2024-09-23

 Minor changes related to paths, and `ibex_top` replaced by `sloth_top`.
 Also, SLotH does not require SystemVerilog conversion.